ElinaFF/PICO/index.md

 - SCM
 - Random SCM

-The first classifier implement a regular decision tree.
+The first classifier implement a regular ***decision tree***.
 To make a prediction, the data is the input of the root node.
 The root node, as the others, has a threshold for one feature : for example $$\text{cholesterol} \geq 2$$.
 If the value validate the threshold, it goes to the right node, otherwise it goes to the left, until it reach a leaf.
 The leaf assigns a class to the sample.

-The second classifier, the random forest, is a decision tree ensemble that classify independently the sample.
+The second classifier, the ***random forest***, is a decision tree (DT) ensemble that classify independently the sample.
 Each DT vote the class of the sample.
 The class that has the most vote is assign to the sample.

-The Set Covering Machine (SCM) is a combination of rules.
+The ***Set Covering Machine (SCM)*** is a combination of rules.
 For example, if the cholesterol is greater than 2 g/l OR insulin is greater than 140 mg/dL AND insulin is less than 199 mg/dL.

-The last classifier is the Random SCM.
+The last classifier is the ***Random SCM***.
 As the random forest is a voting decision tree ensemble, the random SCM is a voting SCM ensemble.

 You have to tick **at least one** algorithms.

 But because of their differences, some may perform better than others on different datasets.
 It is advised to take at least one SCM-type and one DecisionTree-type algorithms.

 If you want to add [scikit-learn algorithms](https://scikit-learn.org/stable/index.html) that isn't in the available algorithms, you can in the ```ADD SKLEARN ALGORITHMS```.

 You need to complete the import and specify the grid search parameter (for the CV search algorithm).

 <details>
-<summary>Add a full custom algorithms (for expert)</summary>
+<summary>Add a full custom algorithms (for expert) &cudarrr;</summary>

 To add a full custom model, you need to add it to the configuration file located at ```metabodashboard/conf/SupportedModel.py```.

 Add a dictionary containing the **NON-INSTANTIATED** class and the param grid.
 Format is the following (change only the attribute \_xxx\_)

 ```Python
   "_Printed_name_": {
         "function": _non-instantiated_class_,